npm package discovery and stats viewer.

 AI-powered CLI tool to generate GitLab Merge Request summaries using Google Gemini.

-Generate clear, structured summaries for your GitLab merge requests — fully automated and CI/CD-friendly.
-This CLI tool analyzes diffs from your MR and uses Gemini to generate a concise description and key file changes.
+Generate clear, structured summaries for your GitLab merge requests in a CI/CD-friendly way.
+This CLI analyzes MR diffs and uses Gemini to produce a concise description and key file changes.

 npm install -g gitlab-mr-ai